Betrayal Trauma Recovery

 Reply

-I think that took so much courage for her to do and because she did I now understand that what I thought was just an awesome sex life at 53yrs old was just a lie.
+I think that took so much courage for her to do and because she did I now understand that what I thought was just an awesome life at 53yrs old was just a lie.
 And then she exposed him and it’s been a living in HELL ever since!

 I’ve been an emotional wreck, I no longer feel pretty or even longer for by my husband, his affairs with younger women have had me arrested for cyber stalking when I confronted one regarding an affair with my husband.
 I then lost my job, health coverage for our whole house (me hubby and 3 daughters) for not much a month to cover us all, I list friends and family, my self worth and I hurt physically all over my body.